vinsmoke-sanji32/vinsmoke-sanji32.github.io/README.md

 1. My name is Michelle Leather and my waketech address is mleather@my.waketech.edu
 2. I created it a little while ago to work on CS50 work, but I haven't done much with it yet.
-3. I creased a repository by clicking on the plus sign, selecting new repository, and inputting my username as the title and making it a README file.
+3. I created a repository by clicking on the plus sign, selecting new repository, and inputting my username as the title and making it a README file.
 4. To clone the repository on my laptop, I had to download GitHub desktop version and click the upper left "clone repository" button.
 Then I selected which repository I wanted to clone.

 # About me